upn3xt/chrono/journal/ISSUES.md

 ## Assigning variables to variables(fixed)

 Now is possible to assign variables to variables.
 The only catch is that somehow it got more instructions that I thought💀.
 Anyway victory.

+## Better errors

+To address this issue, this will have to happen(mostly) at the parser level.
+Things like type-checking and bounds check are done within the analyzer.

+## Better erros, now we have lines

+The title is right.
+Now we have line count.
+Making the newline a token, a parse it and there we go.
+This'll help address parsing and type-checking errors.